What are the doshas?

 Prakruti and vikruti

 When you are assessing your constitution, whether through a dosha questionnaire or as part of an Ayurvedic consultation, it’s important to look at how you experience life in the present and what it’s been like over time.
-From there, you’ll get a more accurate picture of the constitution you were born with and the imbalances that are present right now.
+From there, you’ll have a more accurate picture of the constitution you were born with and the imbalances that are present right now.

 Uncover your dosha